KomodoPlatform/dPoW/README.md

 komodo-cli -ac_name=MARTY importprivkey YOUR_PRIVATE_KEY
 ```

 Send some funds to your notary node chain addresses.
-If you need some RICK / DOC, ask Alright or Smk.
-If you need some KMD, post a DOC/MORTY meme in the Discord testnet channel with your address below and if its funny enough, charity may follow.
+If you need some DOC/MARTY, ask Alright or Smk.
+If you need some KMD, post a DOC/MARTY meme in the Discord testnet channel with your address below and if its funny enough, charity may follow.

 ### Create a splitfunds script